Legal Advice for Compensation Insurance Claims & TPD Payouts

 How Much Is My MAIC Claim Worth?

 Each MAIC claim is unique, and its value is independently evaluated.
 The severity of your accident injury and other circumstances will determine your compensation payout amount.
-If you were partially responsible, the CTP insurer would reduce your compensation.
+If you were partially responsible, the CTP insurer will reduce your compensation.

 If your injury is severe enough, your claim might cover expenses like medical costs, rehabilitation, lost present and projected future income, the cost of receiving care services, and general damages like pain and suffering.
 Depending on your situation, you might be able to claim additional expenses.